-All other controlled drugs are kept in a locked cupboard in the medical centre.
-This cupboard can only be accessed by the TGGS nurse and appropriately trained staff.
+All other controlled drugs are kept in a locked cupboard in student services.
+This cupboard can only be accessed by appropriately trained staff.

 Controlled drugs will be easily accessible in an emergency and a record of any doses administered and the amount held will be kept.
 Doses should always be witnessed by a second appropriately trained staff member and co-signed for.